marklogic/flux/docs/getting-started.md

 ### Obtaining Flux

-You can download the latest release of Flux from [the releases page](https://github.com/marklogic/flux/releases).
+You can download the latest release of the Flux application zip from [the releases page](https://github.com/marklogic/flux/releases).

 If you would also like to use Flux to run the examples in this guide, please follow these steps: